-Robert Adams, Medical Director Associate Professor Hebert (Program Director) Assistant Professors Barksdale (Education Coordinator) and Brumlow
+Associate Professor Hebert (Program Director)

+Assistant Professors Barksdale (Education Coordinator)

+and Brumlow

 301. Clinical Laboratory Orientation (5).
-Lee.
-4, Pr., program approval.
+Lec.
+4, Pr., progra m approval.

 A clinical orientation course covering hematology, chemistry, blood bank, serology, bacteriology, mycology, parasitology, and nuclear medicine.
 A review and orientation course for students of Medical Technology entering the intern year.

-307. Immunology (5).
-Lee.
+Immunology (5).
+Lec.
 4, Lab.
-4, Pr., BI 210, BI 211, and CH 301 or program approval.
+4, Pr., Bl 210, Bl 211, and CH 301 or program approval.

 An introduction to cell mediated and antibody mediated immunity and hypersensitivity.
 Laboratory exercises are designed to familiarize the student with the techniques basic to immunology.

 308. Theoretical Immunohematology (5).
-Lee.
+Lec.
 4, Lab.
-4, Pr., BI 210 and BI 211 or program approval.
+4, Pr., Bl 210 and Bl 211 or program approval.

 Study of the blood groups of man and an introduction to the basic procedures used in blood banks.
 Selection criteria for blood donors and the processing and storage of blood for transfusion are emphasized.

 312. Hematology I (5).
-Lee.
+Lec.
 4, Lab.
 4, Pr., BI 210 or program approval.

 Study of the origin and maturation of blood cells with specific emphasis on morphology and laboratory diagnostic techniques.

 313. Hematology II (5).
-Lee.
+Lec.
 4, Lab.
 4., Pr., MTY 312 or program approval.

 Study of various abnormalities of blood cells and coagulation.
 Emphasis will be on pathology and laboratory diagnostic techniques.

-314. Clinical Chemistry I (5).
-Lee.
+Clinical Chemistry I (5).
+Lec.
 4, Lab.
-4, Pr., BI 210, BI 211,20 hours of chemistry including CH 420 or program approval.
-A study of the general intermediary metabolizes of importance in diagnosis of disease.
+4, Pr., BI 210, BI 211, 20 hours of chemistry including CH 420 or program approval.

+A study of the general intermediary metabolites of importance in diagnosis of disease.
 Disorders of carbohydrate and protein metabolism will be discussed with emphasis on the laboratory detection of these disorders.

-- 315. Clinical Chemistry II (5).
-Lee.
+315. Clinical Chemistry II (5).
+Lec.
 4, Lab.
 4, Pr., program approval.

 Renal, respiratory, and hepatic physiology will be discussed with an emphasis on disease processes involving these systems and laboratory diagnosis.
 Mechanisms for water, electrolyte, and acid-base balance and causes for imbalance will be discussed in association with these organ systems.
-Theories and techniques of enzymology applicable to the clinical laboratory will be introduced and correlations established between enzyme activities and various disease states. - 316.
+Theories and techniques of enzymology applicable to the clinical laboratory will be introduced and correlations established between enzyme activities and various disease states.

 Clinical Instrumentation I (5).
-Lee.
+Lec.
 4, Lab.
 4, Pr., program approval.

 An introduction to clinical laboratory instruments.
-Basic theory of fundamental clinical instrumentation will be discussed with "handson" experience in lab.
-Maintenance procedures and troubleshooting techniques will be introduced. - 317.
-Clinical Instrumentation II (5).
-Lee.
+Basic theory of fundamental clinical instrumentation will be discussed with "hands-on" experience in lab.
+Maintenance procedures and troubleshooting techniques will be introduced.

+317. Clinical Instrumentation II (5).
+Lec.
 4, Lab.
 4, Pr., program approval.

-Basic theory, maintenance, and troubleshooting of specialized instrumentation used in the clinical laboratory will be discussed with strumentation used in the clinical laboratory will be discussed with "hands-on" experience in lab.
+Basic theory, maintenance, and troubleshooting of specialized instrumentation used in the clinical laboratory will be discussed with "hands-on" experience in lab.
 A special project will be assigned on procedural development or instrument repair.

-400. Clinical Bacteriology I (5).
-Lee.
+Clinical Bacteriology I (5).
+Lec.
 4, Lab.
 4, Pr., program approval.

-This course is designed to take the student through the basic procedures used in modern laboratories for the isolation and identification of clinically significant microorganisms, The course introduces the student to the basic mechanisms of host defense and physiologic mechanisms of disease processes.
+This course is designed to take the student through the basic procedures used in modern laboratories for the isolation and identification of clinically significant microorganisms.
+The course introduces the student to the basic mechanisms of host defense and physiologic mechanisms of disease processes.
 In the course emphasis is placed on practical experience in laboratory methodologies as well as supply inventory control utilizing the microcomputer.